-Displaying your Flag in a respectful manner is an important factor in honoring its symbolism.
-There are several situations to keep in mind when putting your Flag on display.
+Displaying the American Flag in a respectful manner is an important factor in honoring its symbolism.
+There are several situations to keep in mind when hanging your Flag.

-When displaying the flag against a wall, vertically or horizontally, the flag’s union (stars) should be at the top, to the flag’s own right and the observer’s left.
+When hanging the Flag against a wall, vertically or horizontally, the Flag’s union (stars) should be at the top, to the Flag’s own right and the observer’s left.

-When the Flag is displayed from a staff projecting from a window, balcony or a building, the union should be at the peak of the staff unless the Flag is at half staff.
+When the Flag is hung from a staff projecting from a window, balcony or a building, the union should be at the peak of the staff unless the Flag is at half-staff.

-When it is displayed from the same flagpole with another flag—of a state, community, society or Scout unit—the flag of the United States must always be at the top expect that the church pennant may be flown above the flag during church services for Navy personnel when conducted by a Naval chaplain on a ship at sea.
+When it is displayed from the same flagpole with another Flag—of a state, community, society or Scout unit—the Flag of the United States must always be at the top.
+The church pennant may be flown above the Flag during church services for Navy personnel when conducted by a Naval chaplain on a ship at sea.

-When the Flag is displayed over a street, it should be hung vertically, with the union to the north or east.
+When the American Flag is hung over a street, it should be hung vertically, with the union to the north or east.
 If the Flag is suspended over a sidewalk, the Flag’s union should be farthest from the building.

 With other flags: